DataDog/datadog-agent/docs/public/components/creating-components.md

     ```

 !!!
 Info "Optional dependencies"
-    Creating a conversion function to `optional.Option` will be done automatically by `ProvideComponentConstructor`.
+    Creating a conversion function to `optional.Option` is done automatically by `ProvideComponentConstructor`.
-    This means that you should be able to depends on any `comp` as a `optional.Option[comp]` if needed.
+    This means that you can depend on any `comp` as an `optional.Option[comp]` if needed.

     More on this in the [FAQ](faq.md#optional-dependency).

-You would create the same file in `fx-zip` folder for the ZIP implementation.
-In most case your component will have a
+For the ZIP implementation, create the same file in `fx-zip` folder.
+In most cases, your component has a
 single implementation.
 If so, you have only one `impl` and `fx` folder.

 #### `fx-void`